Operating Cash Flow (OCF): Definition, Example, Formula, and Methods

 What is operating cash flow?

 Operating cash flow (OCF) refers to the amount of cash generated by a company’s core business operations during a specific period.
 It excludes revenues from other sources such as investments and loans, focusing solely on the business's operational activities.
 OCF is a key indicator of a company’s financial health, revealing its ability to generate sufficient cash to maintain and grow operations without relying on external financing.
 It is calculated by adjusting net income for changes in non-cash net working capital items like depreciation, accounts receivable, and inventory.
-By analysing OCF, businesses can assess their ability to meet short-term obligations, reinvest in the business, and secure Bajaj Finserv Business Loan if needed.
+By analysing OCF, businesses can assess their ability to meet short-term obligations, reinvest in the business, and secure Bajaj Finance Business Loan if needed.
 Understanding OCF is crucial for stakeholders to evaluate a company's operational efficiency and liquidity.

-Methods of operating cash flow
+Methods of calculating operating cash flow

 Operating cash flow example